-All Community Fire and Rescue Services have fire hydrant rules and regulations.
-Legal requirements relate most to their access to firefighting dry riser appliances.
+All community Fire and Rescue Services have fire hydrant rules and regulations.
+Legal requirements relate most to their access to fire fighting dry riser appliances.

-Every elevation to which vehicle access gets provided should have a suitable door.
-It should not be less than 750 mm wide and give access to the interior of the building.
+Every elevation to which vehicle access would be provided should have a suitable door.
+It should not be less than 750 millimetres wide and it should give access to the interior of the building.

 Note: The access requirements for other buildings depends upon the total floor area and the height.

 In the United Kingdom, the Local Government Association (LGA) and the Water UK National Guidance Document provides legal guidance.

-Minimum of 20 liters/sec (1200 l/min) to 75 liters/sec (4500 l/min) depending on the nature and extent of the development.
+Minimum of twenty (20) liters/sec (1200 l/min) to 75 liters/sec (4500 l/min) depending on the nature and extent of the development.

-If no piped water supply is available or where there is insufficient pressure or flow in the water main an alternative source must be provided.
+If no piped water supply is available, or where there is insufficient pressure or flow in the water main, an alternative source must be provided.

 Where no piped water supply is available, or there is insufficient pressure and flow in the water main, an alternative arrangement may be proposed as an acceptable open water supply.

 This may be used in firefighting operations as the alternative water supply.
 Typical examples include: